Paid On-Call Firefighters

 Training sessions for new recruit firefighters begin in late Fall 2022 and conclude in late Spring 2023 at Fire Station #1.
 When basic training is completed, successful applicants will be issued a pager and can begin attending emergency calls.

-After basic training, recruits become a “Probationary” Firefighter.
+After basic training, recruits become “Probationary” Firefighter.
 Prior to being a Probationary Member, each recruit must successfully complete a written and practical evaluation.

 Upon successful completion of probation, the new member becomes a “regular” firefighter and continues with regular Thursday night training sessions with their fellow firefighters.

-Volunteers living west of the Sooke River Bridge will be assigned to Station 1
+- Paid On-Call members living west of the Sooke River Bridge will be assigned to Station 1

-Volunteers living east of the Sooke River Bridge will be assigned to Station 2
+- Paid On-Call members living east of the Sooke River Bridge will be assigned to Station 2

 All new recruit firefighters are trained to the NFPA 1001 Standard through the Justice Institute of British Columbia.
 Once recruit members have achieved the NFPA 1001 Level 1 Standard, they are able to continue the process to become accredited NFPA 1001 Level 2 firefighters.

-Volunteer Firefighter Requirements:
+Paid On-Call Firefighter Requirements:

-- Resident of the District of Sooke
+- A resident of the District of Sooke

 - High School Graduation or GED